中文版：一次Tailscale网络问题的调试过程 – Frank’s Weblog

-As mentioned in an earlier post, I used Tailscale to create a mesh network that connects all of my devices, and I used a cloud server located in AliCloud Beijing as an exit node, in order to access geographically restricted network services.
+As mentioned in an earlier post, I used Tailscale to create a mesh network that connects all of my devices, and I used a cloud server located in AliCloud Beijing as an exit node, in order to access geographically restricted internet services.

 However, I noticed that I could not access the Internet at all when using that exit node.
 I thought it was a network connectivity issue with the relays, so I didn’t worry too much about it.
-But afterward, I noticed some other services on that server was not functioning, so I looked into it and found out that the problem was not that simple.
+But afterward, I noticed some other services on that server stopped functioning, so I looked into it and found out that the problem was not that simple.

 First I noticed that I couldn’t access the internet at all from the server, but